Champagne Problems (Taylor Swift song)

-"Champagne Problems" is a song by the American singer-songwriter Taylor Swift from her ninth studio album, Evermore (2020).
+"Champagne Problems" (stylized in all lowercase) is a song by the American singer-songwriter Taylor Swift from her ninth studio album, Evermore (2020).
 She wrote the song with Joe Alwyn, who is credited under the pseudonym William Bowery, and produced it with Aaron Dessner.
 "Champagne Problems" is a lo-fi tune driven by a rhythmic composition of piano and guitar riff.

 Lyrically, the song is a sentimental ballad written from the perspective of a troubled girlfriend who turns down her lover's earnest marriage proposal due to her not feeling ready.
 The narrator takes responsibility for the breakup and mourns the faded relationship.
-"Champagne Problems" received critical acclaim for its portrayal of characters and their heartbreak, with particular praise for its bridge.
+"Champagne Problems" received critical acclaim for its portrayal of characters and their heartbreak.
 The song peaked within the top 25 of eight countries and the Billboard Global 200.